floriankrueger/SOXAppDelegate/README.md

 ### Step 5

-Don't forget to call the `super` within all `UIApplicationDelegate` methods.
+Don't forget to call the `super` within all `UIApplicationDelegate` methods inside your delegate.
+The baseclass will then make sure that all services which implement said method get notified.

 ## Requirements